quangChe/native-weather/README.md

 ### 2. Boot Up Expo Dev Tools
 ```
-cd native-weather
 npm install
 npm start
 ```

-To view the development build of the app, first install all necessary packages and start up the Expo Development Tools.
-Expo will open in the browser where it will host the app through various methods to be viewed on iOS Simulator, an Android Virtual Device, or from the Expo mobile app.
+Expo will build the project and open a DevTools interface inside your browser.
+The project app can then be inspected locally on iOS Simulator or Android Virtual Device.
+Atlernatively, Expo provides sets up a tunnel for viewing the app through a mobile device via the Expo app, which can be downloaded from the App Store or Google Play.